phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 Workarounds are to add the platform first and install the plugins later, or to manually run pod install on projectName/platforms/ios.

+Another workaround is to go to build phases in your project at Link Binary Libraries and add `libPods-PROJECTNAME.a` and `libGoogleToolboxForMac.a`

 ##### Module FirebaseInstanceID not found

 If you run into an error like: